PeteBleackley/PeteBleackley.github.io/Key-Algorithms/hierarchical-clustering.md

 In [Clustering Proteins in Breast Cancer Patients]({% link Data-Science-Notebooks/clustering-proteins.md %}) I used Hierarchical Clustering to identify groups of proteins whose activity was related in patients.

-Implementations of Heirarchical Clustering can be found in [Scipy](https://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html) and [Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html)
+Implementations of Hierarchical Clustering can be found in [Scipy](https://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html) and [Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html)

 by [Dr Peter J Bleackley]({% link index.md %})